REAN-Foundation/rean-health-guru-app/docs/release_docs/AHA_Platform_Deployment_Workflows.md

 #### iOS-Release-Alpha

-iOS-Release-Alpha job will be performing the following steps.
+The iOS-Release-Alpha job will be performing the following steps:

 * This job checks out the code, sets up Fastlane, downloads the previously built artifacts, and Uses Fastlane to upload the app build to TestFlight for the UAT environment.
 It specifies the "uat" flavor and release mode and uses various environment variables for authentication and configuration, including the App Store Connect key ID, issuer ID, API key, and demo user credentials.